 The key to winning at chess is not only to keep your King protected while your other pieces move forward.
 You must also out-think your competitor’s strategy to avoid or quickly recover from an attack.
 In chess, it’s not a matter of if you’ll need to go on the defensive, but when.
 Similarly, for your business, it’s not a matter of if you’ll fall prey to a cyber attack, but a question of when.
 How will you defend yourself?

-Every day organizations of all sizes are threatened by cyber attacks.
-In 2018, enterprises saw a 12% rise in ransomware attacks1 with the number of attacks accelerating this year.
-Compound that with the increase in cloud security challenges2 and a 78% uptick in attacks exploiting third-party services3.
-Cyber security protection becomes just as important as keeping the lights on.
+Organizations of all sizes are threatened by cyber attacks, everyday.
+In 2018 enterprises saw a 12% rise in ransomware attacks, with the number of attacks accelerating every year.
+Compound that with the increase in cloud security challenges and a 78% uptick in attacks exploiting third-party services.

 When a system goes down, it’s standard procedure to respond quickly and bring the system back online as fast as possible.
 The problem is solved, and everything goes back to normal.